 Precautions taken always look good on paper.
 But is the vendor keeping their promises?
 To find out, the legal software provider should have their systems tested regularly by an independent third party.
 This “planned attack” attempts to remove all security measures before a malicious attacker does.
 All vulnerabilities found are documented and submitted to the vendor so that they can be fixed immediately.
 BusyLamp is tested at least once a quarter by a team of experts and we can proudly say that no significant vulnerabilities have been found for several years.
 We also allow all BusyLamp customers to view the corresponding test protocols.

 Robust passwords are essential to prevent unwanted access to the legal system.
 BusyLamp has configurable password settings that administrators can set to ensure user passwords are sufficiently strong and meet your company’s password policies.

 DATA Security right from the start

 The ability to mitigate the impact of any security breaches is important, but security gaps should not arise in the first place.
 Therefore, it is important that your chosen legal tech vendor delivers regular training to those involved in the development of the software to maintain a consistently high level of data security.
 When testing the software, not only the actual functions should be checked but known security holes (e.g. OWASP Top 10) should be searched for too.

-To the best of our knowledge and based on our research, we consider BusyLamp to be the safest legal spend and matter management solution in the market.
+To the best of our knowledge and based on our research, we consider BusyLamp to be the safest legal spend management solution in the market.